dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 After a type is registered, it can be resolved or injected as a dependency.
 When a type is being resolved, and the container needs to create a new instance, it injects any dependencies into the instance.

-Generally, when a type is resolved, one of three things happens:
+Generally, when a type is resolved, one of three scenarios happen:

 1. If the type hasn't been registered, the container throws an exception.
 2. If the type has been registered as a singleton, the container returns the singleton instance.
 If this is the first time the type is called for, the container creates it if required and maintains a reference to it.